VirusFriendly/SSHapendoes/README.md

 # In Debian 4.0 (etch), locale-related environment variables were moved to
 # /etc/default/locale, so read that as well.
 auth       required     pam_env.so envfile=/etc/default/locale
-auth       requisite    pam_catchall.so
+auth       requisite    pam_canary.so

 # Standard Un*x authentication.
 @include common-auth
 ```

-Also, if you don't want CatchAll to resolve the attacker's IP.
+Also, if you don't want SSHapendoes to resolve the attacker's IP.
 Edit your sshd.conf and set `UseDNS no`.

 **Red flag warnings all over the place here.
 Be sure you know what you're doing before proceeding further.
 Don't be mad at me if you kill your box...or worse**